Last updated: March 2026

 What to pack for a 7-day trip →

 Unlike US carriers, Ryanair does not negotiate bag size at the gate.
 If your bag sizes exceed the sizer slot, you pay the fee or gate-check immediately.
-Weight limits are not enforced, but dimensions are absolute.
+Ryanair publishes a 10 kg cabin bag weight limit.
+Enforcement varies by airport and gate staff — dimensions are checked more consistently than weight, but don't assume weight checks will be skipped.

 This is a planning tool to estimate capacity; actual gate acceptance depends on strict dimensional compliance and priority boarding purchase.
 For larger backpacks, factor priority boarding cost into your Ryanair fare calculation.